 A thermometer and the Fahrenheit scale are also constructs, human inventions used to define and measure the variable temperature.
 This link, the Fahrenheit Scale, explains how this construct was devised.
-Also, look at these to find out how the government defines the "Unemployment Rate", "Wind Chill Factor," hurricanes, Eagle Scout, and serial killers and mass murderers.
+Also, look at these to find the operational definitions for "Unemployment Rate", "Wind Chill Factor," hurricanes, Eagle Scout, and serial killers and mass murderers.